wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ![Client access](images/lab000.png)

-Log in to the device with the **Standard User** user by pressing the arrow down, pressing CTRL-ALT-DEL and then inserting the password into the password dialog box using the insert button. (the password for **thylab\user** is the correct password)
+Log in to the device with the user **krogers** by pressing the arrow down, pressing CTRL-ALT-DEL and then inserting the password into the password dialog box using the insert button. (the password for **delinealabs\krogers** is the correct password)

 ![Architecture](images/lab001.png)